Project Length Custom Length

 Is a type of Jasper that as it’s name suggests is identifiable because of its rainbow of colours.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Rainbow Jasper
+Bead Glossary Gemstones Rainbow Jasper

 RAKU FINISH